Application Deadlines: Scholarships – 5 February & Grants - 31 May

 The St Matthias Foundation’s Impact

-We are proud of the diverse range of individuals and organisations we've been able to support through our funding programs.
+We are proud of the diverse range of individuals and organisations we've been able to support through our funding programmes.

-We are proud of the diverse range of individuals and organisations we've been able to support through our funding programs.
+We are proud of the diverse range of individuals and organisations we've been able to support through our funding programmes.

 Jacob